Key takeaways

 If differences arise, don’t sound the alarm bells.
 It’s common for one person in a relationship to be more of a spender, while the other is more of a saver.
 By discussing these financial habits early, you may be able to better identify the areas where you can complement each other and help each other grow.

-“It’s ideal to come into that conversation with a stance of curiosity, asking questions without judgement and letting the other party share what’s on their mind,” Baustian says.
+“It’s ideal to come into that conversation with a stance of curiosity, asking questions without judgment and letting the other party share what’s on their mind,” Baustian says.

 Establish shared financial goals and priorities